bjoerngiesler/BBDroids/README.md

 *Watch this space for official releases!*

+## If you want to build D-Ov2Evo...

+...please refer to the documentation collection on the Wiki page: https://github.com/bjoerngiesler/BBDroids/wiki/91-Individual-Droid:-D%E2%80%90Ov2Evo

 ## About

 The project started with the plan to build a RC BB-8 replica, and has since evolved to a general-purpose remote control, a slightly less general-purpose droid control board, and a very much general-purpose software system and architecture.
 It can be used to realize and control almost arbitrary droids, e.g. BB-8, R2-D2, B2EMO, and many others, although this repository currently contains complete applications for only D-O and BB-8.